blueberrymusic/2D-Animation-and-Interaction/README.md

 Please don't send me bug reports; I just don't have the time to manage, fix, and maintain this code.
 It's free, after all!
-If you find an error, and you have fixed it yourself, you can send me a pull request.
-Or you can fork the repo and update everything, or otherwise do with the code as you will.
+If you find an error, and you have fixed it yourself, feel free fork the repo and make your changes, or otherwise do with the code as you will.

 I'm offering everything here for free, and as-is.
 I don't guarantee that the programs are free of errors, and I don't assert that they're fit for any application.
 They're